Flole998/FloleVacWeb/docs/_pages/important-files-and-folders.md

 To backup copy the files from the robot to a safe place. (lab.cfg can be easily set, see FAQ)

-To restore just copy the files over to the robot and reboot valetudo.
+To restore just copy the files over to the robot and reboot floleVacWeb.